 When we support our students in their search for the right job, we consider their personality, how they match up with different companies, and their dreams for the future.
 In addition to being a resource for job offers, the center offers advice from career counselors, help with exam strategies, and give mock interviews and other types of training.
 Furthermore, even after students graduate, they can receive job transfer or job opening information, career path counseling, skills development support and other forms of assistance to boost their career.

-Our internship system is a collaboration between the industries and the FCA.
+Our internship system is a collaboration between the industries and the TECH.C.FUKUOKA.
 If you have any doubts about whether the job you want really suits you, or that you can thrive in the company of your choice, students can spend a month at the company under an internship program.
-Students experience real work while a student at FCA, with the goal of acquiring immediately applicable skills for the workplace.
+Students experience real work while a student at TECH.C.FUKUOKA, with the goal of acquiring immediately applicable skills for the workplace.

 Getting a Diploma